-Anatomy of an HTTP Transaction
+Anatomy of an HTTP Request

-Before getting started, let’s take a look at whats going on behind the scenes of an HTTP request.
-Let’s say you are visiting www.RickCarlino.com
+Before getting started, let's take a look at what's going on behind the scenes of

-An http REQUEST is divided into the following parts:
+An HTTP request is divided into the following parts:

-1. A request line
+- A request line

-3. A message body (which is usually empty for GET requests, but often contains JSON, XML or binary file uploads for other types of requests)
+- A message body (which is usually empty for GET requests, but often contains JSON, XML or binary file uploads for other types of requests)

 In exchange for these three items, the server hands the following back to the client:

-1. A status line
+- A status line

-2. Response headers
+- Response headers

-3. The response body
+- The response body

 Let's dig a little deeper.